canidlogic/warp64/README.md

     t_i := (v_i + w_(i MOD 3)) MOD 256

-Fourth, the unsigned values of the first eight descrambled octets are added together.
+Fourth, the unsigned values of the last eight descrambled octets are added together.
 The summed result modulo 256 must be zero, or otherwise the wrong scrambling key was provided.

-The descrambled output is anything that follows the first eight octets.
+The descrambled output is anything that precedes the last eight octets.